API documentation

 Paths in the RGraph libraries

-For speed and convenience - RGraph uses a custom path function in order to facilitate path drawing.
+For speed and convenience - RGraph uses a custom path function to facilitate path drawing.

 .